How Australian citizens can visit and live in Croatia: Guide for 2023

 Here is a post that explains the requirements and process for applying for a permit based on being a digital nomad.

-Canadians who hold long-term residence in another EEA member state may be granted temporary residence in Croatia.
+Australians who hold long-term residence in another EU/EEA member state may be granted temporary residence in Croatia.

 Here are instructions on how to apply for a permit based on your permanent residence in another EU/EEA country.

 Australians have the possibility to study at one of Croatia’s many universities and get residence.
 You may also study the Croatian language at certain language schools and qualify for a residence permit as well.

-To residence permit to study, you must show proof of acceptance into a qualified Croatian institution of education as part of your residence application.
-You’ll also need to show you have the financial means to support yourself during your studies as currently foreign students are not allowed to work in Croatia.
+To get a student residence, you must show proof of acceptance into a qualified Croatian institution of education as part of your residence application.